 A handful of months later, my mother put my disastrous exam results down to the death of my father some six months before, but it was nothing to do with that.
-The reason I blew all my O Levels was because I never did any work.
+The reason I blew all my O Levels was that I never did any work.

 My mother should have made me resit the exams.
 Instead, she packed me off to a Domestic Science College in the Malvern Hills the following September.

-The point of regaling such a dismal point in my life is that as I now find myself without daily access to a supermarket, it is severely testing my non-existence cooking skills.
+The point of regaling such a dismal point in my life is that, as I now find myself without daily access to a supermarket, it is severely testing my non-existence cooking skills.

 My pièce de résistance is probably a toss-up between tuna pasta and stew.
-We have only been lying low for a couple of weeks, but I have already received a few pointed comments wrapped in sarcasm and drizzled with a little innuendo.
+We have only been lying low for a couple of weeks, but I have already received a few pointed comments sautéed in sarcasm and drizzled with a little innuendo.